 Telemetry from ping tests and multi-step tests is charged the same as data usage for other telemetry from your app.
 Use of web tests and enabling alerting on custom metric dimensions is still reported through Application Insights.
 There's no data volume charge for using the Live Metrics Stream.

 See Application Insights legacy enterprise (per node) pricing tier for details about legacy tiers that are available to early adopters of Application Insights.

 Workspaces with Microsoft Sentinel

 When Microsoft Sentinel is enabled in a Log Analytics workspace, all data collected in that workspace is subject to Sentinel charges in addition to Log Analytics charges.
 For this reason, you will often separate your security and operational data in different workspaces so that you don't incur Sentinel charges for operational data.
-There may be particular situations though where combining this data can actually result in a cost savings.
+For some particular situations though, combining this data can actually result in a cost savings.
 This is typically when you aren't collecting enough security and operational data to each reach a commitment tier on their own, but the combined data is enough to reach a commitment tier.
 See Combining your SOC and non-SOC data in Design your Microsoft Sentinel workspace architecture for details and a sample cost calculation.

 Workspaces with Microsoft Defender for Cloud